adrianrf/markdown-cv/index.md

 `2015–2017`
 __Jewett-Cameron Trading Company Ltd. (NASDAQ: JCTCF)__, North Plains, OR
 - Member, Board of Directors
 - Invited by founder & CEO to join Board of a diversified multi-national ~$50M public company.
-Assigned to Audit and Compensation Committees.
 Advised on e-commerce & marketing strategies.
+Appointed to Audit and Compensation Committees.
 Closely involved in search for new CEO, enabling founder to retire.

 `2011–2017`
 __Sarnian Solutions__, Portland, OR